ai4geocomp/landscape_restoration/README.md

-# code repository for the landscape restoration study using Twitter data
+# Code repository for the landscape restoration study using Twitter data